Watching Notes: Episode 10

 For a film aimed at bringing America back together after the trauma of the Vietnam War it is, on the face of it, surprising that we hear so little about the experience of returning veterans.
 John Pilger's film Heroes, which you can find on YouTube addresses the issue in detail.
 These few clips from the film give a sense of the problems veterans faced.

 You sense that this is another aspect of the story Burns doesn't want to dwell on.
+There is an aunance of sometimes conflicting evidence about suicide rates amongst veterans.
+Paaul Hendrickson, in The Living and the Dead, says there had been 100,000 premature deaths mongst veterans by 1996.

 1.25.00 Anti-war activist crying about how she had called returning vets “baby killers”.
 This is the only occasion when Burns acknowledges that atrocities (which did include killing babies) drove some of the peace activists and he uses that to make the peace activists look bad.
 Some of the behaviour of peace activists which Burns highlights was insensitive or misguided but these are the people who, fundamentally, called it right, both politically and morally, and for most of the last two episodes Burns only shows their less attractive side.